williamrosswhite/chat-bot/README.md

 - navigate to ./chatbot/backend in one of them
 - run `dotnet watch run` for hot reload
     - or to debug, open Visual Studio debugger and select 'Development (http)' configuration and then launch debugger
-    - backendw will launch a swagger tab at http://localhost/5111
+    - backend will launch a swagger tab at http://localhost/5111
 - in the other terminal/window, navigate to ./chatbot/frontend
 - run `npm run serve`
 - browser will launch to application at http://localhost:5112/